sagemath/trac_to_gh/Issue 6962.md

 ```
 installed.
 You will find a helpful documentation about the construction of the Linear Program in the docstring.

-One of the docstrings uses the function min_vertex_cover from #6680.
+One of the docstrings uses the function vertex_cover from #7600 and #7721

 Nathann

 Issue created by migration from https://trac.sagemath.org/ticket/6962